 It was there that Simmons found a reverence for fine dining and respect for the skills and success of master chefs.
 Simmons worked the chef’s table at The Mansion for three and a half years, first honing his craft under James Beard award-winning Chef Dean Fearing, and later, John Tesar.

 Simmons has also introduced creative culinary experiences to The Woodlands with his unique “CollaborEIGHT” dinner series that partners him with local and national culinary talent.
-Previous collaborations have been with James Beard nominees including Chef John Tesar, Chef Hugo Ortega, Chef Kaiser Lashkari, Chef Manabu “Hori” Horiuchi, BBQ Pitmaster Will Buckman, Chef William Wright, among others.
-Other culinary partnerships include a 10-year old beef program called “Heartbrand X” with Heartbrand Ranch, as well as a exotics meats ranch-to-fork program with Unique Meats.
+Previous collaborations have been with James Beard nominees including Chef John Tesar, Chef Hugo Ortega, Chef Kaiser Lashkari, Chef Manabu “Hori” Horiuchi and BBQ Pitmaster Will Buckman, among others.
+His other culinary partnerships include a 10-year old beef program called “Heartbrand X” with Heartbrand Ranch, as well as a exotics meats ranch-to-fork program with Unique Meats.

 Simmons accolades continued in 2019 by being recognized in the top 10 of CultureMap Houston’s inaugural top 100 restaurants list, named “chef to watch” by Houstonia Magazine, and placed in the top 20 of Houston Chronicle’s top 100 restaurants, to name a few.
 Simmons was also selected to participate in the Butcher’s Ball Golden Cleaver competition where he took home third place against 20 other prestigious Texas chefs.

 In January 2020, Houston Press named Chef Austin Simmons, ‘Best Chef’ in Houston.
-2020 has been unconventional for everybody in the world, including Chef Austin Simmons.
-He was invited to cook at the world-renowned JamesBeard House in New York City, which got cancelled back in March.
-Chef Austin has been active in the community, trying to revive his concepts during the Covid-19 Pandemic, and has taken additional executive responsibilities for the Hubbell & Hudson Management Group for its Black Walnut Cafe concept.
+While 2020 was off-to-a successful start for Chef Austin, it turned into an unconventional year for everybody in the world.
+Chef was invited to cook at the world-renowned JamesBeard House in New York City in March 2020, which was cancelled due to the pandemic.